 - First you need to prepare a saturated salt solution.
 Stir salt into boiling hot water until no more salt will dissolve.
 Salt may settle out at the bottom of the liquid.
 This is fine – just make sure none of the undissolved salt gets into your crystal-growing container.
 Be sure the water is as close to boiling as possible.
 Hot tap water is not sufficient for making the solution.
+As the solution cools, the saturated solution becomes supersaturated.
 If you want colored crystals, you can add some food coloring to this solution.

 - If you want crystals quickly, you can soak a piece of cardboard in this supersaturated salt solution.
 Once it is soggy, place it on a plate or pan and set it in a warm and sunny location to dry out.
 Numerous small salt crystals will form over the span of a couple of hours.